munawarb/NVDA-Time-Zoner/README.md

 ## Usage
 You can [download the latest release here][1].
 The add-on supports both the legacy and the Python 3 version of NVDA.

-Once the add-on is installed, press NVDA+N to bring up NVDA's context menu.
-Arrow down to "Preferences" and then up to "Time Zoner."
+Once the add-on is installed, you can configure it by activating NVDA's settings dialog and going down to the "Time Zoner" category.

-Press ENTER on "Configure Timezone Ring."

-You will be presented with a dialog to set the timezones for which you want the time and date announced.

 Select items in the timezone list to add them to your timezone ring.
 Deselect (or press the "Remove" button)  to remove them from the ring.